MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-references.md

 > [!div class="mx-imgBorder"]
 > ![Expanded text property with more information for a phone call](media/working-with-references/activitypointer-phonecall.png)

 As a result, the app shows a complete list of activities.
 The **Subject** field appears for all types of activities, whether the formula takes them into account or not.
-For types of activities that you know about, you can show their type names and type-specific information about each activity:
+For types of activities that you know about, you can show their type names and type-specific information about each activity.

 > [!div class="mx-imgBorder"]
 > ![Completed screen showing information for different kinds of activities](media/working-with-references/activitypointer-complete.png)